 Dates: Mid June to late September

-Independent travel to Les Houches in the Chamonix Valley (hourly buses from Geneva airport).
-Get to know your hiking guide that tells you all about the tour.
+We pick you up at Geneva airport or you travel independent to Les Houches in the Chamonix Valley.
+Check-in at the Hotel and get to know your hiking guide that tells you all about the tour.

 Dinner and night at the Hotel in Les Houches

 Day 2: Les Houches (1007m) to Les Contamines (1167m)

 Cable car ride up to Bellevue and ascent to Col de Tricot.
 A great lunch waits for us after a steep descent to the alpine village Chalets du Miage.
 We pass the Refuge de Truc where we buy some fresh cheese and sausages and finish the day in Les Contamines.

 Night and dinner at Hotel in Les Contamines

 • distance 14km

 Day 3: Les Contamines (1167m) to Les Chapieux (1554m).